Louie Ramirez: Biography

 Ramirez was born in Manhattan, New York City, United States.
+Son of Puerto Rican parents living in New York City.
 He made his professional debut with Joe Loco's band in 1956, replacing vibraphonist Pete Terrace.
-Ramirez made his own debut as a bandleader in 1963, with Introducing Louie Ramirez (Rmo Records).
-He subsequently recorded for Alegre, Fania, Atco, United Artists Records, Caiman, FNA and RMM Records & Video.
+Ramirez made his own debut as a bandleader in 1964, with Introducing Louie Ramirez (Remo Records).
+He subsequently recorded for Alegre, Fania, Atco, United Artists, Caiman, FNA and RMM Records.

 He partnered with Charlie Palmieri and Joe Cuba from 1965 to 1968.
-With Tito Rodriguez he released the LP Tito Rodríguez y Louie Ramírez En Algo Nuevo in 1972.
+With Tito Rodriguez he released the album Tito Rodríguez y Louie Ramírez En Algo Nuevo in 1972; and also recorded with Ray de La Paz.
 He became a staff producer at Fania in 1975.
 He appeared as a sideman or a production assistant on many recordings by other artists, such as Willie Colón, in the 1970s.

 On June 7, 1993, while driving along Junction Boulevard in Queens, New York, Ramirez suffered a fatal heart attack, at the age of 55.
 He was recording his third album with the singer Ray De La Paz.
 It was entitled Preparate Bailador.